 - Go at sunrise to avoid the weekend rush.

-There are now signs that direct you to Glass Beach and while there used to be stairs down the beach they were washed out in the 2017 rains.
-You can still get down to the beach though by going down the small dirt trail.
+There are now signs that direct you to Glass Beach, and while there used to be stairs down the beach, they were washed out in the 2017 rains.
+You can still get down to the beach by going down the small dirt trail.

-All along the beach are small tide pools as well that house everything from crabs to sea anemone.
+All along the beach are small tide pools that have everything from crabs to sea anemones.

 I found it especially interesting to see the juxtaposition of nature with the glass from human trash.
 In this picture, you can see glass resting next to a sea anemone.